hegerdes/OpenRepresentatives-frontend/README.md

 BuildStatus: [![Netlify Status](https://api.netlify.com/api/v1/badges/859594fc-7b5d-4f90-ac67-0c5b9bca3a66/deploy-status)](https://app.netlify.com/sites/open-mp/deploys)

 ## About:
-This is the forntent for a project to makegerman goverment more transperent and provide documents, taks and other ressources in one place.
+This is the frontend for a project to make German government more transparent and provide documents, talks and other resources in one place.
+Live version [here](https://open-mp.netlify.app/)

 ## Backend:
 The backend can be found [here](https://github.com/hegerdes/OpenRepresentatives-backend)